Developing shale gas and oil in the UK

 The UK has a strong regulatory regime for exploratory activities but we want to continuously improve it.
 The UK has over 50 years of experience of regulating the onshore oil and gas industry nationally.

-More information is available in our “Facts about fracking” booklets that answers key questions about shale oil and gas and fracking.
+More information is available in our “Facts about fracking” series of booklets covering:

 Water – including how water is managed and we minimise the risk of water sources being contaminated